Bibliome/alvisnlp/docs/reference/library/cpath.md

 `path:between(from, to, vert)`

-Evaluates *from* and to
+Evaluates *from* andto

 as lists of elements, then computes the shortest from the first element of the former to the first element of the latter.

 <a name="to">